MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 ## Step 11: Compare stages in deployment pipeline

-1. Select **View deployment pipelines** to compare the content in the development stage with the content in the test stage.
+1. Select **View deployment pipeline** to compare the content in the development stage with the content in the test stage.

    :::image type="content" source="media/cicd-tutorial/view-pipeline.png" alt-text="Screenshot of View deployment pipelines icon.":::